Text Size

 Matthew 20:18-19

-“Behold, we are going up to Jerusalem, and the Son of Man will be delivered to the chief priests and scribes, and they will condemn Him to death, and will hand Him over to the Gentiles to mock, to scourge, and to crucify; and the third day He will be raised up.”
+“Look, we are going up to Jerusalem, and the Son of Man will be delivered over to the chief priests and scribes.
+They will condemn Him to death and will deliver Him over to the Gentiles to be mocked and flogged and crucified.
+And on the third day He will be raised to life.”

 SameBookPrediction